dartmouth-cs98-23f/SimYou_LLM_Service/Docs/BotCreationQuestions.md

 ## Biographical questions (Bot creator should be in charge of doing these quickly on bot-creation)

-1) What is your name?
-2) What is your age?
+1) What is your age?
-3) What is your occupation?
+2) What is your occupation?

 ## Question library
 1) What time period are you from?